LaplaceCherub/glg-project/README.md

 <details><summary>Context</summary>
 <p>

-Ying, Cody and Cris are students of [FourthBrain's](https://fourthbrain.ai/) [Machine Learning Engineer course](https://fourthbrain.ai/courses/machine-learning-engineer/), cohort 9 (August-December 2022).
+Ying, and Cody are students of [FourthBrain's](https://fourthbrain.ai/) [Machine Learning Engineer course](https://fourthbrain.ai/courses/machine-learning-engineer/), cohort 9 (August-December 2022).
 This repository (repo) is part of our capstone project, a required deliverable from our curriculum.
 For that we've chosen to work on the [GLG](https://glginsights.com/) project.

 </p>
 </details>